Phil Mickelson: Insider trading settlement

 On May 30, 2014, The Wall Street Journal reported that the FBI and U.S. Securities and Exchange Commission (SEC) were investigating Mickelson and associates of his for insider trading in Clorox and Dean Foods stock.
 Mickelson denied any wrongdoing.
 The initial investigation concluded without any charges related to Clorox.
-However, Mickelson was still under investigation for trades in Dean Foods that produced nearly $1 million.
+However, Mickelson was still under investigation for trades in Dean Foods from which he profited more than $931,000.
 On May 19, 2016, Mickelson was named as a relief defendant in a SEC complaint alleging insider trading but avoided criminal charges in a parallel case brought in the Federal District Court for the Southern District of New York.
 The action results from trades in Dean Foods in 2012 in conjunction with confidential information provided by Thomas Davis, a former director of Dean Foods Company, who tipped his friend and "professional sports bettor" Billy Walters.

 The SEC alleged that Walters told Mickelson material, nonpublic information about Dean Foods, and the SEC fined Mickelson the equivalent of the $931,000 profit he made from trading Dean Foods stock as well as interest of $105,000.
 In 2017, Walters was convicted of making $40 million on Davis's private information from 2008 to 2014 by a federal jury.
 At that time, it was also noted that Mickelson had "once owed nearly $2 million in gambling debts to" Walters.